hinton-lang/Hinton/README.md

 * Hinton has support for more operators like `%`, `**`, `<<`, `>>`, `^`, `&`, `~`, nullish coalescing (`??`), ternary conditionals (`? :`), advanced reassignment (`+=`, `**=`, `%=`, etc...), plus binary, hexadecimal, and octal numbers.

 * Hinton supports the `break` statement in loops.
 The `continue` statement is coming soon.

+* Hinton supports the "long" version of almost all instructions that have an argument.
+For example, while the `DEFINE_GLOBAL` instruction takes the next byte as its operand (only allowing 255 global variables to be declared), the `DEFINE_GLOBAL_LONG` instruction takes the next two bytes as its operand (allowing up to 65,536 global variables to be declared).

 ** Hinton is a work-in-progress, and many other features are yet to come.
 To see a list of the features currently being worked on, visit the [Planned Features](https://github.com/hinton-lang/Hinton/projects/1) page.
 For a list of features without a near-by implementation date, visit the [Missing Features](#missing-features) section of this README.